 He then answers his own question.
 "It is the East, and Juliet is the sun!"

 Just when you think Romeo is cray-cray, Juliet is talking to herself, too.
 "O Romeo, Romeo, wherefore art thou Romeo?" she asks.

 You might wonder, "why is she asking where Romeo is?"
 Well, as it turns out, "Wherefore" doesn't mean "where."
 It means "why."
 Juliet is saying, "Why does the guy I love have to be a Montague?"

 Juliet goes on talking to herself about how amazing Romeo is.

-Juliet says that if her family finds Romeo, they'll kill him.
+Juliet is super embarrassed until she realizes that it's Romeo hiding in the bushes.
+This is bad news, because if her family finds Romeo, they'll kill him.

 Then Juliet basically proposes to Romeo when she says "If that thy bent of love be honourable, / Thy purpose marriage, send me word tomorrow."
 Translation: "If you love me and want to marry me, let me know ASAP."

 Romeo is game.
 They end up setting up a way to send messages the next day so they can plan the wedding.
 It does not involve overage on their parents' texting plan.